hitarth64/ReactionEnergyDiagram/README.md

    The result is:
    ![SingleReaction](https://github.com/hitarth64/ReactionEnergyDiagram/blob/main/examples/ReactionMechanism.png)

 - You can also plot multiple reactions in the same diagram to compare different reaction energetics and pathways.
-Key is to use ```superimpose``` function
+Key is to use ```superimpose``` function before inserting a new reaction.
    ```
    from ReactionEnergyDiagram import ReactionEnergyDiagram
    red = ReactionEnergyDiagram(spacing=0.3, epsilon=0.3, figsize=(10,7))